Efficient-market hypothesis: View of some journalists, economists, and investors

+Several observers have argued closed end funds (CEFs) show evidence of market inefficiency.
+Unlike mutual funds or exchange traded funds which can regularly redeem or create new shares and tend to trade very close to net asset value (NAV) of the assets held within the fund, CEFs raise capital by issuing a fixed number of shares at inception and after inception are closed to new capital.
+CEFs often trade at a price that is at a substantial discount (below) to their NAV, but can also trade at a premium (above NAV), implying that investors are paying substantially above or below the price for the same securities sold as CEFs than when sold in other contexts.
+Owen A. Lamont and Richard H. Thaler argue there are various explanations that might plausibly account for "moderate" discounts or premia for CEFs, but there are also cases of extreme discounts or premia that appear to be anomalous and seem to violate the "Law of One Price" principle.

 Economists Matthew Bishop and Michael Green claim that full acceptance of the hypothesis goes against the thinking of Adam Smith and John Maynard Keynes, who both believed irrational behavior had a real impact on the markets.

 Economist John Quiggin has claimed that "Bitcoin is perhaps the finest example of a pure bubble", and that it provides a conclusive refutation of EMH.
 While other assets that have been used as currency (such as gold, tobacco) have value or utility independent of people's willingness to accept them as payment, Quiggin argues that "in the case of Bitcoin there is no source of value whatsoever" and thus Bitcoin should be priced at zero or worthless.

 Tshilidzi Marwala surmised that artificial intelligence (AI) influences the applicability of the efficient market hypothesis in that the greater amount of AI-based market participants, the more efficient the markets become.